thesadru/advent-of-code-2020/README.md

 My attempts at advent of code 2020.

 # challenges of each day
+What method did we need to use to get us to the result?
+> these are how I solved it, so some may not be exactly how you did it.
 01. for loops
 02. string indexing
 03. 2D arrays